-- Either (1) the group members individually revise their judgments based on the newly learnt information, and the group then aggregates its members' post-revision judgments. - Or (2) the group first aggregates its members pre-revision judgments and then revises the resulting collective judgments based on the new information.
+- Either (1) the group members first revise their individual judgments based on the newly learnt information, and the group then aggregates its members' post-revision judgments. - Or (2) the group first aggregates its members' pre-revision judgments and then revises the resulting collective judgments based on the new information.